StoglRobotics/ros_team_workspace/docs/guidelines/development.rst

    - **Always** run *pre-commit* formatters;
    - Review your code **first by yourself** before asking someone else;
-   - Make sure there **are not** commented code blocks or if they have to be there add explanation why;
+   - Make sure there **are no** commented code blocks or if they have to be there, add explanations why;
    - Resolve all TODOs or add concrete questions about them either in the code or in review comments so that other people know this is open for discussion;
    - By iterating on the review adjust **all parts** of the code with the same or similar patterns even if you get a comment about those only in one place - reviewers usually don't like to repeat themselves on each iteration of the same issue - if you are not sure about something, ask;
-   - Ask yourself: *Would I like to review this code?*.
+   - Ask yourself: *Would I like to review this code ?*.

    .. important::